-If funds can not be disbursed because they are unclaimed or the owner is unknown, and 5 years have elapsed since an owner was entitled to claim them, the funds are considered abandoned property.
+If funds cannot be disbursed because they are unclaimed or the owner is unknown, and five years have elapsed since an owner was entitled to claim them, the funds are considered abandoned property.
 The court will publish notice pursuant to the State's escheat statutes for all such abandoned funds other than restitution.
 Following publication, such funds will be disbursed either to a claimant or the State Escheator in accordance with the statute.
-Restitution accounts will be handled in accordance with 11 Del.C.
-4106 (d) (3) which calls for unclaimed restitution funds aged five years from date of receipt to be deposited to the Victim Compensation Fund.
+Restitution accounts will be handled in accordance with 11 Del.C. § 4106 (d)(3) which calls for unclaimed restitution funds aged five years from date of receipt to the Victim Compensation Fund.